robmclarty/knex-express-project-sample/README.md

 The less you depend on, the more control you gain, and the fewer problems you inherit.
 But you also have to be more diciplined, responsible, sensible, and organized so as not to turn your beautiful app into a pile of spaghetti ;)

+## Knex

+I like knex because it just does what it says on the tin: it builds SQL queries.

+But it also comes with some handy CLI tools for running migrations and seeding your database (along with connecting to it in the first place from within your app).

+This is all I really wanted from an ORM.
+I'll structure my in-memory representation of my data myself.
+I mean, *that* is what my app *is* so how could an ORM know how to do it for me?

+I just think it makes things much more straight-forward and simple.
+This makes it obvious where something has gone wrong (so I can fix it) and makes for more hooks where I can easily add on additional functionality.
+But that's just me.
+YMMV.

 ## License